kodeeo/klub-league-documentation/docs/team_player.md

 ![player profile](/screenshots/player_profile.png)

 - Manager can request for transfer of a player which player is not in his own team.
-  After player transfer request an email will sent to both manager, means which manager request to which manager for player transfer that is described in that mail.
+  After player transfer request an email will send to both manager, means which manager request to which manager for player transfer that is described in that mail.